photoprism/photoprism-docs/docs/user-guide/faq.md

     without modifying your originals.

-    To fix the date directly in your image or video files, please use other applications like Photoshop, or Exiftool, and re-index your library.
+    To fix the date directly in your image or video files, please use other applications like Photoshop, or [ExifTool](https://exiftool.org/), and re-index your library.

 ??? question "What's the difference between keywords and labels?"